The 3 Kinds of Income Your Business Needs

 A subscription is when your clients or customers pay you the same amount every month or every year for the products and services you provide.

-In my business, the Life Editor Clubhouse is an annual subscription.
-It automatically charges them once a year.
+In my business, the Life Editor Clubhouse is a monthly subscription.
+It automatically charges them once a month to maintain access to the video classes.

 My coaching clients and the Life Editor Academy mastermind group are monthly subscriptions where they are automatically charged once a month to continue to get their one-on-one calls.